 Train: Beverley railway station is approximately 15 minutes’ walk from the start.
 From the main entrance go straight up Railway St, across the mini roundabout and turn right into Wednesday Market.
 Continue through the pedestrian area and turn left into Turners Yard, an alleyway on the left just before Saturday Market.
 You will come out onto Lairgate and can then follow directions in ‘Getting there on foot’.

 Getting there on footFrom the town centre head for Lairgate.
 Between the Lairgate Hotel and the fish and chip shop go up Grayburn Lane.
-Turn right at the T-junction onto Albert Terrace then left into Westwood Road.
-Go up Westwood Road, past The Woolpack Inn (toilets and post-parkrun refreshments) and the start/finish area is on the right just after the houses.
+Turn right at the T-junction on to Albert Terrace then left into Westwood Road.
+The start/finish area is on the pasture at the top of Westwood Road on the right just after the houses.

 Getting there by roadWhichever route you take into Beverley, you need to drive into the town centre to access car parks.
 To get to the start from the town centre, head for Lairgate then follow ‘Getting there on foot’ below.

 Grayburn Lane pay and display car park (HU17 8JR) is only 600m from the start and Tesco (HU17 9DB) which offers 3 hours’ free parking is a 15 minute walk away from the start.
 There are also several other car parks near the town centre.

 To help us maintain good relationships with the Pasture Masters, local residents (people and cows) and the golf club, please do not park on the pasture verges, on Westwood Road or at the golf club.